 Decorating is stress.
 Decorating is disappointment.

-Heck, you don’t even really need to see the glaze.
+Heck, you don’t even really need to see the glaze on a cake.

 As soon as you know it’s there, you know it’s going to taste awesome.